mjmor/autorice-client/README.md

 Website will offer a voting system and an interface for easily sharing all dotfiles associated with your rice.

-Language: TBD
+Language: Python 3, Bash

-Website stack: TBD
+Website stack: Ruby on Rails, PostgreSQL

 IRC channel at Freenode: ##i3autorice